Gerald Aungier: Origins and early life

+Meanwhile from 1609 until 1632 Ambrose's father (Sir) Francis (a leading lawyer) occupied the high office of Master of the Rolls in Ireland, and member of the Privy Council of Ireland under the Lords Justices and their Deputies, with residences in Longford and at the former Whitefriars in Dublin.
+Ambrose therefore followed the path to Ireland, becoming Prebendary of St Patrick's Cathedral, Dublin, in 1629, being Treasurer thereof, 1628-1632, and for 18 years (from 1636) Chancellor of Dublin Cathedral.
+Before 1632 he married the Archbishop's daughter Griseld Bulkeley, naming their eldest son Frances (who became heir to the Barony of Longford in 1655, and later the 1st Earl), and the second son Gerald (the future Governor of Bombay), born c.
+1640.
+There was also a third son, Ambrose (eventually the 2nd Earl), and two daughters, Douglas and Alice Aungier.
+All these children were probably born in Dublin, belonging to a prominent class of the Anglo-Irish administration.

-Young Aungier in all likelihood trained in England and must have had a fairly good education, evidenced by the countless letters he wrote to his masters in England and his subordinates in Bombay which display an extensive and wholesome reading.
+Little is known of Aungier's early years in India, much less of his childhood and youth in England.
+In all likelihood he trained in England and must have had a fairly good education, evidenced by the countless letters he wrote to his masters in England and his subordinates in Bombay which display an extensive and wholesome reading.

 Career

-Like Sir George Oxenden (governor), Aungier entered the service of the Company at an early age and rose in rank step by step.
+Like Sir George Oxenden (governor), Aungier entered the service of the British East India Company at an early age and rose in rank step by step.
 He was appointed as a Factor for Surat in November 1661, and by 1663 he occupied the post of warehouse keeper at Surat.

 He was deputed by the Surat factory to accompany the Earl of Marlborough when the latter claimed the town and island of Bombay in 1662 on behalf of the King of Great Britain.

 On the death of Sir George Oxenden on 14 July 1669, Aungier became the President of the Surat factory, a post which then carried with it the governorship of the port and island of Bombay.